For your email to target actions to be successful, the emails need to land in the inbox of the target.

 What is DMARC anyway?

 DMARC means "Domain-based Message Authentication, Reporting and Conformance" and is a validation system that aims to detect email spoofing (emails with a forged sender address) and to give spam a hard time.
-It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver that sends out the emails, matches the domain specified in the email address of the 'From:' field and that neither email nor attachments have been modified on the way.
+It provides a mechanism to allow receiving mail exchangers to check if the domain of the mailserver that sends out the emails matches the domain specified in the email address of the 'From:' field and that neither email nor attachments have been modified on the way.

-Why are the supporter email addresses weird?
+Why do the supporter email addresses look strange?

-We generate a new FROM address like susan.mayer.HASHNUMBER@subdomain.your-ngo-domain.org and send the protest mail with this address in the 'From:' field.
+Instead, we generate a new FROM address like susan.mayer.HASHNUMBER@action.organisationname.org and send the protest mail with this address in the 'From:' field.
 Now the target mail server sees a match between the sending mail server and the FROM address and accepts the mail.

-But what happens when a target wants to reply to the protester?
+What happens when a target wants to reply to the protester?

-The target can simply answer to this generated email address, because Campaignion saves a mapping between the real supporter address (firstname.lastname@example.org) and the generated one (susan.mayer.HASHNUMBER@subdomain.your-ngo-domain.org).
-Then, when the target answers to the generated email address, our mail server receives the answer, looks up the real supporter address and forwards the email to the supporter.
+The target can simply answer to this generated email address, because Campaignion saves a mapping between the real supporter address (firstname.lastname@example.org) and the generated one (susan.mayer.HASHNUMBER@action.organisationname.org).
+When the target answers to the generated email address, our mail server receives the answer, looks up the real supporter address and forwards the email to the supporter.

 My site sends mails from email@example.com (or something similar) in the 'From:' field, but I want the email address of my NGO!
 What can I do?

 To comply with the DMARC standard, we not only can't send emails from a real supporter email address, but we also cannot send emails to a supporter using the domain of your NGO (e.g. firstname.lastname@example.org).
 It's the same reason as described before when sending protest mails from a supporter to a target.
 Our mail server can only send emails for subdomain.your-ngo-domain.org but not for your-ngo-domain.org for the emails to be DMARC compliant.
-Again, the domain of the email address in the 'From:' field has to match with the domain of our mail server.
-Thus, all the thank you emails or confirmation emails to supporters will have to use an email address using the subdomain you provided to us.
+Again, the domain of the email address in the 'From:' field has to match the domain of our mail server.
+Thus, all the thank you emails or confirmation emails to supporters will have to use an email address using the subdomain you provided us.

-What is the difference between a REPLY TO and a FROM Email address?
+What is the difference between a REPLY TO and a FROM email address?

 What does 'REPLY TO' do?
 Even if the 'From:' email address is a different one, if you hit reply in your webmail or mail client you will reply to the email address specified in the REPLY TO field.